mesosphere/dcos-commons/tools/README.md

 Given a set of build artifacts, this utility will generate a stub universe against those artifacts, and upload the whole set to S3.
 This is useful for quickly getting a local build up and available for installation in a DC/OS cluster.
 This tool relies on `universe_builder.py`, which is described below.

+The resulting uploaded stub universe URL is logged to stdout (while all other logging is to stderr).

 Note that this uses the `aws` CLI to perform the upload.
 You must have `aws` installed in your `PATH` to use this.

 #### Usage